Rhineland massacres: Volkmar and Gottschalk

-In the spring of 1096, a number of small bands of knights and peasants, inspired by the preaching of the Crusade, set off from various parts of France and Germany (Worms and Cologne).
-The crusade of the priest Folkmar, beginning in Saxony, persecuted Jews in Magdeburg and later, on May 30, 1096, in Prague in Bohemia.
-The Catholic Bishop Cosmas attempted to prevent forced conversions, and the entire Catholic hierarchy in Bohemia preached against such acts.
-Duke Bretislaus II was out of the country and the Catholic Church's officials' protests were unable to stop the mob of crusaders.
+In the spring of 1096, small bands of knights and peasants, inspired by the preaching of the Crusade, set off from various parts of France and Germany (Worms and Cologne).
+The crusade of the preacher Volkmar, beginning in Saxony, persecuted Jews in Magdeburg and later, on May 30, 1096, in Prague in the Duchy of Bohemia.
+Cosmas, Bishop of Prague, attempted to prevent forced conversions, and the Catholic hierarchy in Bohemia preached against such acts.
+Duke Bretislav II was out of the country, and the Catholic Church's officials' protests were unable to stop the mob of crusaders.

 The hierarchy of the Catholic Church as a whole condemned the persecution of the Jews in the regions affected (though their protests had little effect).
-Especially vocal were the parish priests (only one monk, named Gottschalk, is recorded as joining and encouraging the mob).
+Especially vocal were the parish priests (one monk, named Gottschalk, is recorded as joining and encouraging the mob).
 Chronicler Hugo of Flavigny recorded how these religious appeals were ignored, writing:

 It certainly seems amazing that on a single day in many different places, moved in unison by a violent inspiration, such massacres should have taken place, despite their widespread disapproval and their condemnation as contrary to religion.
 But we know that they could not have been avoided since they occurred in the face of excommunication imposed by numerous clergymen, and of the threat of punishment on the part of many princes.

-In general, the crusader mobs did not fear any retribution, as the local courts did not have the jurisdiction to pursue them past their locality nor did they have the ability to identify and prosecute individuals out of the mob.
-The pleas of the clergy were ignored on similar grounds (no cases against individuals were brought forward for excommunication) and the mob believed that anyone preaching mercy to the Jews was doing so only because they had succumbed to Jewish bribery.
+In general, the Crusader mobs did not fear any retribution, because the local courts did not have the jurisdiction to pursue them past their locality nor did they have the ability to identify and prosecute individuals out of the mob.
+The pleas of the clergy were ignored on similar grounds (no cases against individuals were brought forward for excommunication), and the mob believed that anyone preaching mercy to the Jews was doing so only because they had succumbed to Jewish bribery.

-Gottschalk the monk went on to lead a crusade from the Rhineland and Lorraine into Hungary, occasionally attacking Jewish communities along the way.
+The monk Gottschalk went on to lead a crusade from the Rhineland and Lorraine into the Kingdom of Hungary, occasionally attacking Jewish communities along the way.
 In late June 1096, the crusader mob of Gottschalk was welcomed by King Coloman of Hungary, but they soon began plundering the countryside and causing drunken disorder.
-The King then demanded they disarm.
-Once their weapons had been secured, the enraged Hungarians fell upon them and "the whole plain was covered with corpses and blood."
+Coloman then demanded they disarm.
+Once their weapons had been secured, the enraged Hungarians fell upon them, and "the whole plain was covered with corpses and blood."

-The priest Folkmar and his Saxons also met a similar fate from the Hungarians when they began pillaging villages there because "sedition was incited".
+The priest Volkmar and his Saxons also met a similar fate from the Hungarians when they began pillaging villages there because "sedition was incited".